CAA Arena

 CAA Arena is a 4,365-seat multi-purpose arena in Belleville, Ontario, Canada.
 It is the home of the Belleville Senators of the American Hockey League (AHL).
-Built in 1978, it was then known as the Quinte Sports Centre and eventually Yardmen Arena.
-It is part of a larger recreational complex with several ice rinks, a pool and other facilities.
+Built in 1978, it was first known as the Quinte Sports Centre and eventually Yardmen Arena.
+It is part of a larger recreational complex with several ice rinks, a pool and other facilities, known as the Quinte Sports and Wellness Centre.